BonkMasterMord/CPE-487/README.md

 This project builds upon fundamental VGA output and input control logic.
 Notable modifications and expansions include:

 - **Keypad Integration for Paddle Control:**
   Instead of using only on-board buttons, the left paddle is controlled by keypad input.
-This required adding a row-column scanning process, decoding pressed keys, and mapping them to paddle movement.
+This required adding a fsm (borrowed from lab 4) with a row-column scanning process, decoding pressed keys, and mapping them to paddle movement.
 ```
   KB_row <= row_scan;
   col_scan <= KB_col;